She Loves Me (film): Cast

 Cameron Adams, Justin Bowen, Alison Cimmet, Benjamin Eakeley, Gina Ferrall, Jennifer Foote, Andrew Kober, and Laura Shoop appear as additional ensemble members.

 Production

 The film is executively produced by Stewart F. Lane and Bonnie Comley, the founders of BroadwayHD.
 While the production is staged by Ellis and Carlyle, the film is directed and shot by David Horn, who had previously worked as a producer and director for Great Performances on PBS.
 Ten cameras were used to film the performance.

 Development

 The idea of making theatre more accessible to patrons not in New York City or who simply did not have the money for a Broadway ticket had been in the works for many years.
-The inspiration for a live-streamed performance, however, came quickly after the #Ham4Ham trend in 2015 where Hamilton performers would do a short performance outside the Richard Rogers Theatre for fans waiting to get tickets.
-These mini-performances were allowed to be filmed and spread on social media using the "Ham4Ham" hashtag.
-Due to these small shows, which were performed three times a week, Hamilton ticket sales began boosting.
-The trend was even a segment at the 70th Tony Awards in 2016, where each musical nominated would do a small performance outside their theater for fans.
-Some inspiration for live-streaming musicals came from the live musicals shown on NBC and Fox such as The Sound of Music, Peter Pan, The Wiz, Grease, and Hairspray.
+The inspiration for a live-streamed performance came from the live musicals shown on NBC and Fox such as The Sound of Music, Peter Pan, The Wiz, Grease, and Hairspray.

 Comley told The Hollywood Reporter that the goal of the live-streamed performance was, "...to expand the reach of the show outside the physical Broadway theater.”